hadmacker/asd_notes/README.md

 ## Briefly:

 * :star: "Let's pause this.
 He/she needs my immediate attention."
+* "They're focused right now" or "They're overwhelmed".
+  * Communicate the current interaction and avoid sharing a specific diagnosis.
 * He/She's my high octane child.
 * "His/her behaviour comes from a difference in how their brain is wired."
+  * "Their brain is wired uniquely."
 * "My child is autistic (or has autism).
 That's why they do that."
 * "Their meltdown is a response to unique sensory and emotional processing, and is not a manipulation or faulty parenting."
 * They're not givimg me a hard time, they're having a hard time.